Basque language: Influence on other languages

+Some examples in the initial position are for example, /v/ in Latin vulture, which became the /p/ of putre; initial Spanish /b/ of bolsa, "purse" also converged to a voiceless in Basque poltsa, while /p/ of Latin pace[m], "peace" has evolved into the reverse direction, the voicing sound /b/ of bake, or Latin pica[m], "magpie", which didn't change anything as pika.
+Latin /f/ of ficus, "fig" or fagus, "beech" changed also into /p/ piku and pago.
+Each parallelism depends on phonetic evolutions, the time of the borrowing, and the language from which it was loaned (Latin, Late Latin, Early Romance, Spanish, French or others).
+The same could be said for the borrowings in the reverse direction.

-Beyond these arguments, a number of nomadic groups of Castile are also said to use or have used Basque words in their jargon, such as the gacería in Segovia, the mingaña, the Galician fala dos arxinas and the Asturian Xíriga.
+Beyond those arguments, a number of nomadic groups of Castile are also said to use or have used Basque words in their jargon, such as the gacería in Segovia, the mingaña, the Galician fala dos arxinas and the Asturian Xíriga.

 Part of the Romani community in the Basque Country speaks Erromintxela, which is a rare mixed language, with a Kalderash Romani vocabulary and Basque grammar.

 Basque pidgins

 A number of Basque-based or Basque-influenced pidgins have existed.
 In the 16th century, Basque sailors used a Basque–Icelandic pidgin in their contacts with Iceland.
 The Algonquian–Basque pidgin arose from contact between Basque whalers and the Algonquian peoples in the Gulf of Saint Lawrence and Strait of Belle Isle.

 Phonology

 Vowels

 The Basque language features five vowels: /a/, /e/, /i/, /o/ and /u/ (the same that are found in Spanish, Asturian and Aragonese).
 In the Zuberoan dialect, extra phonemes are featured: